 Babies who are infected with toxoplasmosis may be born with low birth weight, enlargements of the liver and spleen, jaundice, anemia, or congenital toxoplasmosis.
 Congenital toxoplasmosis is a birth defect with three classic signs: an inflammation of the retina in the eye called chorioretinitis, which causes blurred vision; a build-up of cerebrospinal fluid in the brain called hydrocephalus; and a build-up of calcium in the skull.
-Some babies with toxoplasmosis are born with mental retardation.
+Babies with born with toxoplasmosis are at risk for developmental disability.

 If you are considered high-risk, or if an ultrasound shows the signs of toxoplasmosis mentioned above, you may be offered a screening test for this disease.
 The risk of toxoplasmosis is low, and therefore the screening test is not offered to all pregnant women.
 If a pregnant woman tests positive for toxoplasmosis, the unborn baby may also be tested.
 Women who are infected with toxoplasmosis are treated with drugs such as spiramycin to try to prevent transmission to the baby.

 There are a number of ways that you can protect yourself and your developing baby from toxoplasmosis:

 - Peel and/or thoroughly wash fruits and vegetables.